marlonluft/reactnd-project-readable-starter/README.md

 ## Front-End

-The front end project was developed with Reac.js + Redux, combined with material design from google.
+The front end project was developed with React.js + Redux, combined with Bootstrap.

 ## Front-End Packages